History of the New Jersey Devils: 1993–2000: A championship franchise

 With the NHL realigning their conferences and divisions for the 1993–94 season, the Devils were now members of the Eastern Conference's Atlantic Division.
 Under Lemaire, the team roared through the 1993–94 regular season with a lineup including defensemen Scott Stevens, Scott Niedermayer and Ken Daneyko, forwards Stephane Richer, John MacLean, Bobby Holik and Claude Lemieux, and goaltenders Chris Terreri and Martin Brodeur, the latter goaltender being honored as the League's top rookie with the Calder Memorial Trophy.
 The Devils' first 100-point season earned them the NHL's second-best record behind the New York Rangers.
 However, due to the NHL's new playoff format, the Devils were seeded third in the East, behind the Atlantic Division champion Rangers and Northeast Division champion Pittsburgh.
 The Devils and Rangers met in a memorable Eastern Conference finals match up, which went seven games.
 The Devils had lost all six regular season meetings to the Rangers, but were up for the challenge, after Richer scored the game-winning goal in the second overtime of Game 1.
-Going into Game 6, the Devils led the series 3–2 after having dominated Game 5 in Madison Square Garden.
+Going into Game 6, the Devils led the series 3–2 after having dominated game five in Madison Square Garden.
 Before the game, Rangers captain Mark Messier made his famous guarantee that the Rangers would win Game 6.
 Keeping true to his word, Messier led his team back, netting a natural hat-trick, and leading the Rangers to a 4–2 victory after the Devils were up 2–0.
 In Game 7, the Devils' Valeri Zelepukin tied the game with 7.7 seconds remaining, but the Devils were defeated in double overtime, on a goal by Stephane Matteau.
 Devils fans, however, claimed that Esa Tikkanen was in the crease, and the goal should have been wiped out.
 Nonetheless, the series is viewed by many hockey fans as one of the best playoff series in NHL history.

-The Devils celebrate moments after winning the 1995 Stanley Cup Finals.
+The Devils celebrate moments after winning the 1995 Stanley Cup Final.
 The victory brought the club its first Stanley Cup.